 Now we know what you are thinking…would any trip to East Africa really be complete without a few days by the sparkling Indian Ocean?
 We agree…so for the grand finale to your trip we will fly you over to the original spice island of Zanzibar for some indulgent relaxation.
 Just forty miles off the mainland, Zanzibar’s eclectic history is very much alive and on show; from its days as a Portuguese colony to the strong Arabic architectural influence, a private whistle-stop tour of Stone Town with one of our guides will give you an insight into the island’s fascinating past.
 Look forward to visiting local markets as well as getting to know the locals over a cup of local coffee.

 Residing on the beach

-Your home for the next few days will be The Residence, a beach front retreat that for us ticks all the boxes.
-Split your afternoons between your villa’s beach front infinity pool and the talcum soft sands that fringe the azure ocean or take to the sea in a kayak for a chance to spot dolphins playing just off shore.
+Your home for the next few days will be The Residence, a beachfront retreat that for us ticks all the boxes.
+Split your afternoons between your villa’s beachfront infinity pool and the talcum-soft sands that fringe the azure ocean or take to the sea in a kayak for a chance to spot dolphins playing just offshore.
 Further afield we think a trip out to prisoners island, not to be put off by the name, to snorkel over the shallow tropical reef and see the giant tortoises that often migrate through from the Seychelles is a must.
-For a final foray into the centre of Zanzibar, we will arrange a private tour to one of the island’s oldest –and we think best, spice farms.
-With our local guide in tow learn all about the production and uses of (and even have a go at picking) cinnamon, vanilla, saffron and the weird but wonderful tope tope.
+For a final foray into the centre of Zanzibar, we will arrange a private tour to one of the island’s oldest –and we think the best, spice farms.
+With our local guide in tow learn all about the production and uses of (and even have a go at picking) cinnamon, vanilla, saffron and the weird but wonderful, tope tope.

-So there you have it, truly a luxury safari holiday to remember.
+So there you have it, a truly luxurious safari holiday to remember.